Cameroon Recruiting & HiringReading Time: 4 minutes

 Cameroon’s employment compliance laws continue well into an employee’s tenure with your company.
 You need to follow the country’s legal working hours — 40 hours a week for all sectors except agriculture, which is 48 hours a week.

-Employers are allowed to offer overtime work temporarily for exceptional or seasonal overload of work, inability to complete work during a fixed delay, or when you can’t hire additional staff.
+Employers are allowed to offer overtime work temporarily for an exceptional or seasonal overload of work, inability to complete work during a fixed delay, or when you can’t hire additional staff.
 You should include overtime compensation in an employment contract to make sure employees understand the terms of the extra work.

 Best Ways to Onboard Employees